hasktorch/hasktorch/README.md

 ## Getting Started

-The following steps run a toy linear regression example, assuming the hasktorch repository has just been cloned.
+The following steps will get you started.
+They assume the hasktorch repository has just been cloned.

 ### On macOS or Ubuntu-like OSes'